Stewardship at Westwood –”We make a living by what we get; we make a life by what we give.”

 $10/month pays one month of the telephone bill.

-$25/month pays for the compassion bank expenses, or choir’s annual music budget
+$25/month pays for our Compassionate Connections program, or the choir’s annual music budget

 $30/month keeps our website online.